WalterClementsJr/nanodegree-udagram/README.md

 ## project submission

 - [x] a Git repository
-- [-] a screenshot of the `elastic beanstalk` application dashboard after deployment
+- [x] a screenshot of the `elastic beanstalk` application dashboard after deployment
-- [-] a link to the endpoint URL for a running elastic beanstalk deployment either in the Project README or in the project submission notes.
+- [x] a link to the endpoint URL for a running elastic beanstalk deployment either in the Project README or in the project submission notes.

 ## Testing